Evaluation Activities for the End Commercial Tobacco Campaign 2022-2026

 Device FAQs

-• How do I sync the device?
+• How do I set up my device?

-• How do you save the data?
+• How do I upload the data we collected?

 • How will I know the data got uploaded?